alexberce/QueryBuilder/README.md

 ### Configuration

-By default MysqlBuilder searches for configuration data (credentials, paths, etc) in the file
+By default, QueryBuilder searches for configuration data (credentials, paths, etc) in the file
 ```vendor/qpdb/query_builder/sample-config/qpdb_db_config.php```.
 But it's not recommended to edit this file because it's overwritten by composer.
 The simplest way to set up an efficient Query Builder is to walk through three easy steps: